Human rights in the Democratic Republic of the Congo: Governmental attitude regarding investigation of alleged violations

 A wide variety of domestic and international human rights organizations investigated and published findings on human rights cases.
 The Human Rights Ministry and the ONDH worked with NGOs and MONUC during the year and responded to their requests and recommendations.
 However, security forces harassed and arrested domestic human rights advocates, and prison officials sometimes obstructed NGO access to detainees.

 The main Kinshasa-based domestic human rights organizations included ASADHO, VSV, Groupe Jeremie, the Committee of Human Rights Observers, and the Christian Network of Human Rights and Civic Education Organizations.
 Prominent organizations operating in areas outside Kinshasa included Heirs of Justice in Bukavu, South Kivu Province; Lotus Group and Justice and Liberation in Kisangani, Orientale Province; and Justice Plus in Bunia, Ituri District.
 The transitional government's human rights bodies met with domestic NGOs and sometimes responded to their inquiries but took no known actions.

 For example, according to MONUC, armed men, who were believed to be soldiers of the FARDC 813th battalion allied with renegade General Nkunda and not under central command authority, abducted and killed a local NGO member in the North Kivu Province town of Masisi; the person was reportedly killed for calling on soldiers to join the demobilization process.

 VSV President Floribert Chebeya Bahizire and Vice President Dolly Mbunga alleged that the ANR placed them under continuous surveillance after they disseminated a posters intended to persuade citizens not to vote in the general elections.
 VSV alleged that the ANR monitored visitors and members at the VSV office.
 On July 26, VSV closed its Kinshasa office, and both leaders went into hiding.
 By year's end, they had resumed their positions.

 The case of two FARDC soldiers arrested for killing human rights activist Pascal Kabungula Kibembi in Bukavu, South Kivu Province in July 2005 remained unresolved, and neither soldier remained in custody.

-There were reports that local NGOs which did not pay bribes to local officials were subjected to lengthy registration requirements.

-Unlike in 2005, there were no reports of domestic NGOs censoring their own reports about human rights abuses or corruption by authorities.